oneoffcoder/books/sphinx/python-dothis/source/string-reversal.rst

 .. highlight:: python
    :linenothreshold: 1

-Use ``string indexing`` to reverse a string, not a for loop or for-comprehension.
+Use slicing to reverse a string instead of building it character by character.

 Don't do this
 ^^^^^^^^^^^^^